Ninja AF101 vs Philips XXL: Which Air Fryer Is Best?

 The Philips XXL features a no-preheat design that starts cooking immediately.
 In our testing, the Ninja AF101 achieved a more even crisp when I let it run empty for three minutes before adding food.

 The Philips XXL runs slightly quieter than the Ninja AF101.
-During our 2026 testing, the Ninja produced a distinct, loud fan noise that made listening to the television in an adjacent room slightly difficult.
+During our testing today, the Ninja produced a distinct, loud fan noise that made listening to the television in an adjacent room slightly difficult.